bajicv/popgen_intro/docs/02_data.md

 - `HGDP_metainformation.txt`
   is a file in which I collected the meta-information on each of the samples which might be useful for population genetic research, data interpretation, and/or data visualization (e.g. country or origin, longitude, latitude, language...).

+!!! note

+    If you would like to download it yourself, you can do it like this:

+    ``` bash
+    wget ftp://ftp.cephb.fr/hgdp_supp10/*
+    tar -xzvf Harvard_HGDP-CEPH.tgz
+    ```
+    `wget` is the non-interactive network downloader which is used to download files from the server even when the user has not logged on to the system and it can work in the background without hindering the current process.

+    A **tarball** is a group of files that are kept together using the `tar` command.
+Tarballs are common file formats on Linux operating systems, and they are often used for distribution of software/media or backup purposes.
+Typically they have `.tar` extension, while compressed `.tar` files have `.tgz` or `.tar.gz` extension.

 For all data manipulation, such as extracting certain SNPs, chromosomes, individuals, merging datasets, removing SNPs in high LD, filtering out low quality genotypes, and many others we will use [plink](https://www.cog-genomics.org/plink2).